 A linear accelerator is a device that generates high-energy x-rays and electrons for cancer treatment.
 The high-energy x-ray beams penetrate deep into the body and spare more superficial tissues, whereas electrons penetrate only superficially and spare deeper structures.
 X-rays and electrons of different energies allow the radiation oncologist to customize the treatment according to a patient’s specific needs.
 The linear accelerator is capable of rotating around a patient lying on a treatment couch, treating the tumor from several angles.
 This allows the delivery of high doses of radiation to the tumor while reducing the dose to the normal surrounding tissues.

-The following linear accelerators are used by Radiation Oncology at the University of Florida:
+Along with an Xstrahl 300 Superficial Unit (for superficial lesions), the following linear accelerators are used by Radiation Oncology at the University of Florida:

 Offers the speed, accuracy and resolution necessary for advanced applications such as IMRT.

 With three accelerators, UF supports individualized patient care using a range of techniques, such as 3D conformal, static and dynamic IMRT, and VMAT.